EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > - compensation: expectations, not history
 > - dealbreakers: absolute requirements
 >
+> Request: Please provide a technical writing sample of something you are proud of and you believe represents your technical writing ability well.
+This can be a pull request, API or other code documentation, readme, research notes, project plan, or anything else that involves explaining technical concepts.
+If you don't have one available, let's chat about how we can do something else.
+Please don't let this specific requirement cause you to self-select out of the process.
+>
 > I'm also happy to discuss any other questions you have about the role!
 >
 > Interview Process: {{link to full description of process}}<br>